 In July 2006, the Company granted Biotest an exclusive development and commercialization license to our maytansinoid TAP technology for use with antibodies that target CD138.
 The product candidate BT-062 is currently in development under this agreement.
 Biotest is responsible for the manufacturing, product development and marketing of any products resulting from the agreement.
 The Company received a \$1 million upfront payment upon execution of the agreement and could receive up to \$35.5 million in milestone payments, as well as royalties on the commercial sales of any resulting products.
 The total milestones are categorized as follows: development milestones-\$4.5 million; and regulatory milestones-\$31 million.
 The Company receives payments for manufacturing any preclinical and clinical materials made at the request of Biotest.
 In September 2008, Biotest began Phase I evaluation of BT062 which triggered a \$500,000 milestone payment to the Company.
 At the time of execution of this agreement, there was significant uncertainty as to whether this received and recognized milestone would be achieved.
-In consideration of this, as well as the Company will be entitled to receive will be a development milestone for commencement of a Phase IIb clinical trial (as defined in the agreement) which will result in a \$2 million payment being due.
+In consideration of this, as well as the Company's past involvement in the research and manufacturing of this product candidate, this milestone was deemed substantive.
+The next potential milestone the Company will be entitled to receive will be a development milestone for commencement of a Phase IIb clinical trial (as defined in the agreement) which will result in a \$2 million payment being due.
 At the time of execution of this agreement, there was significant uncertainty as to whether this milestone would be achieved.
 In consideration of this, as well as the Company's past involvement in the research and manufacturing of this product, this milestone was deemed substantive.